NetReaperSoftware/FitSync/README.md

 - [Learn the Basics](https://reactnative.dev/docs/getting-started) - a **guided tour** of the React Native **basics**.
 - [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
 - [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.

+# To Update acknowledgements file:

+npx license-checker --production --json > licenses.json
+or
+npx license-checker --production --markdown > ACKNOWLEDGMENTS.md

+# Current npm Dependency warnings:
+npm warn deprecated inflight@1.0.6: This module is not supported, and leaks memory.
+Do not use it.
+Check out lru-cache if you want a good and tested way to coalesce async requests by a key value, which is much more comprehensive and powerful. npm warn deprecated glob@7.2.3: Glob versions prior to v9 are no longer supported npm warn deprecated osenv@0.1.5: This package is no longer supported. npm warn deprecated debuglog@1.0.1: Package no longer supported.
+Contact Support at https://www.npmjs.com/support for more info. npm warn deprecated read-package-json@2.1.2: This package is no longer supported.
+Please use @npmcli/package-json instead. npm warn deprecated readdir-scoped-modules@1.1.0: This functionality has been moved to @npmcli/fs npm warn deprecated read-installed@4.0.3: This package is no longer supported.